Searching for topological dark matter in LIGO data: Dark Matter Modeling

-To make our analysis more robust, we include a second detector.
-Together both detectors resemble the LIGO interferometers located in Livingston and Hanford.
-A DW of ``infinite'' planar spatial extend will inevitable introduce a phase shift $\Delta \varphi$ in both detectors.
-In principle, the orientation and distance of the two interferometers determines the correlation time and the shapes of the signals exactly, based on the knowledge of $\mathbf{n}$ and the DWs velocity: We lay out our coordinate system $S$ by defining a detector $A$ which we place in the origin of the coordinate grid such that the arms are aligned with the $x,y$-axis.
-In this frame, let $D$ be the direct distance to another coordinate system $S'$ in whose origin the second detector $B$ is placed such that the arms again are aligned with the $x,y$-axis.
-Also, let $\mathbf{d}$ denote the vector connecting the origins, i.e. $\mathbf{d} = \mathbf{0}'-\mathbf{0}$.
-Due to Earth's curvature we find the two systems to be not related by translations but also rotated with respect to each other, where we define $\mathbf{R}$ to be the rotation matrix.
-While the signal in detector $A$ is determined by the projection of $\mathbf{n}$ onto the detector plane, i.e. the $x,y$-plane in $S$, the signal in $B$ is determined by the projection of $\mathbf{R}\mathbf{n}$ to the $x,y$-plane in $S'$.
-The time in between the signals appearing in $A$ and then in $B$ or vise-versa, depends on the orientation of $\mathbf{n}$ with respect to the translation $\mathbf{d}$ connecting $S$ and $S'$.
+To consider a two-detector setup, we lay out our coordinate system $S$ by defining a detector $A$, which we place at the origin of the coordinate grid such that the arms are aligned with the $x,y$ axes.
+In this frame, let $D$ be the direct distance to another coordinate system $S'$ at whose origin the second detector $B$ is placed, such that the arms again are aligned with the $x,y$ axes.
+Also, let $\mathbf{d}$ denote the vector connecting the origins, i.e., $\mathbf{d} = \mathbf{0}'-\mathbf{0}$.
+Due to the Earth's curvature, we find the two systems to be not related by translations but also rotated with respect to each other, where we define $\mathbf{R}$ to be the rotation matrix.
+While the signal in detector $A$ is determined by the projection of $\mathbf{n}$ onto the detector plane, i.e., the $x,y$ plane in $S$, the signal in $B$ is determined by the projection of $\mathbf{R}\mathbf{n}$ onto the $x,y$ plane in $S'$.
+The time in between the signals appearing in $A$ and then in $B$ or vice versa depends on the orientation of $\mathbf{n}$ with respect to the translation $\mathbf{d}$ connecting $S$ and $S'$.
 If they are $\mathbf{d}\perp \mathbf{n}$, the signals appear in both detectors simultaneously.
-On the other hand if $\mathbf{d}\parallel \mathbf{n}$, the signals are correlated over a $D/v$ time interval.
-In between these two thresholds we expect a non-uniform random distribution of correlation times $t_\text{corr} \in [0, D/v]$ .
-Fig. \ref{fig:sketch2} illustrates the positions of the two detectors.
+On the other hand, if $\mathbf{d}\parallel \mathbf{n}$, the signals are correlated over a $D/v$ time interval.
+In between these two thresholds, we expect a nonuniform random distribution of correlation times $t_\text{corr} \in [0, D/v]$.
+Figure \ref{fig:sketch2} illustrates the positions of the two detectors.